Skip to content ↓

 Intent

-The goal of Computing at Montem Academy is to provide high quality teaching centered around ten taxonomy strands of Computing listed in ‘Implementation’.
+The goal of Computing at Montem Academy is to provide high quality teaching centred around ten taxonomy strands of Computing listed in ‘Implementation’.

-At Montem, it is our desire that all pupils go beyond simple consumption of technology, to adding an exciting dimension to teaching and learning in Computing and across other areas of the curriculum.
+At Montem, it is our desire that all pupils go beyond simple consumption of technology, to add an exciting dimension to teaching and learning in computing and across other areas of the curriculum.

 Montem intends that this skill set is continually delivered with Online Safety in mind in all areas covered.
 Our school aims to promote a cross-curricular approach to ICT & Computing, including extra-curricular lunchtime clubs for pupils.